Alan Rawsthorne: Career

+Rawsthorne died from pneumonia at Addenbrooke's Hospital in Cambridge on 24 July 1971.

 Family

-In 1934 Rawsthorne married his first wife Jessie Hinchcliffe, a violinist in the Philharmonia Orchestra.
+In 1934, Rawsthorne married his first wife Jessie Hinchcliffe, a violinist in the Philharmonia Orchestra.
 They separated in 1947 and divorced in 1954.
-The following year he married Isabel Rawsthorne (née Isabel Nicholas), an artist and model well known in the Paris and Soho art scenes.
+Hinchcliffe went on to marry René Leibowitz in Paris.
+In 1955, he married Isabel Rawsthorne (née Isabel Nicholas), an artist and model well known in the Paris and Soho art scenes.
 Her contemporaries included André Derain, Alberto Giacometti, Pablo Picasso and Francis Bacon.
 Isabel Rawsthorne was the widow of composer Constant Lambert and stepmother to Kit Lambert, manager of the rock group the Who, who died in 1981.
-Alan Rawsthorne was her third husband; Sefton Delmer (the journalist and member of the Special Operations Executive during the Second World War) was her first husband.
+Alan Rawsthorne was her third husband; Sefton Delmer (a journalist and member of the Special Operations Executive during the Second World War) was her first husband.
 Isabel died in 1992.